jccastillofeutech/MoodTree_Website/README.md

 - Log Mood, based off how the user feel (color and measurement based on Russel's Circumplex Model.)
 - Additional notes in Log Mood

+July 13, 2025
+- Added new designs on tree-simulator
+- Is responsive for mobile and tablet sizes